alexhancock/backbone-mongo/README.md

 * Explore defining `Backbone.Models` as a [custom datatype](http://docs.meteor.com/#ejson_add_type) for EJSON, for cleaner integration with minimongo.
 * Expose observable queries, and use minimongo's `Cursor` transform function option to return `Backbone.Models`
 * Distribute project on `npm`.
+* Reduce size of the built file, where possible
+* Add an AMD module version of the lib to the built assets